How to Become a Police Officer in Portland

-To begin the process of being considered for the PPB, new recruits take a written test and are interviewed and share a personal history document.
-Those who pass the first two hurdles will then take a physical abilities test, undergo a background investigation and be medically and psychologically evaluated.
+To begin the process of being considered for the PPB, new recruits must take a written test through the National Testing Network.
+After taking the exam, candidates may apply to the department.
+Next, candidates submit a personal history statement; well-qualified candidates will be invited to interview with a department panel.
+Candidates moving forward in the process will then take a physical abilities test, undergo a background investigation, and be medically and psychologically evaluated.
 Each step must be passed before the candidate can move on to the next step.
-Those making it through the application process will most likely be offered a position within the Bureau and will move on to basic training.
+Those who are successful in the application process will be offered a position within the PPB and will move on to basic training.

 For more information about how to become a cop in a typical big city, see 10 Steps to Becoming a Police Officer on our home page.
 If you are ready to apply now, find specific application information on the Portland Police Bureau recruiting site.

 New recruits to the PPB must attend basic training at the Portland Police Basic Academy.
 The basic training course lasts for 16 weeks and is followed by 12 weeks of additional work at Portland’s Advanced Academy.
 Following graduation from the Advanced Academy, officers enter the 18-month Field Training and Evaluation Program (FTEP), which provides on-the-job training under the supervision and guidance of at least four different experienced officers.
 A unique part of this program is specific training in alternatives to incarceration for youth, which gives recruits familiarity with youth crime issues, assistance programs, and the youth services system.
 During training, officers will also work various rotating shifts to become familiar with the issues each shift typically faces.

 Portland Police Bureau Information